uvalib/aspace_auto_accessions/README.md

     /path/to/archivesspace/plugins

+Unzip it:

+    $ cd /path/to/archivesspace/plugins
+    $ unzip yale_accessions.zip -d yale_accessions

 Enable the plugin by editing the file in `config/config.rb`:

     AppConfig[:plugins] = ['some_plugin', 'yale_accessions']

+(Make sure you uncomment this line (i.e., remove the leading '#' if present))

 See also:

   https://github.com/archivesspace/archivesspace/blob/master/plugins/README.md

-You will neeed to shutdown archivesspace and migrate the database:
+You will need to shutdown archivesspace and migrate the database:

      $ cd /path/to/archivesspace
      $ scripts/setup-database.sh